jexia/docs/docs/apphost/README.md

 ![No Application](./step_1.png)

 ## Delete application
 To delete the application you can go to the **Settings** tab and then click the **Delete** button.
-You will need to enter the repo name to confirm the deleting operation.
+You will need to enter the repository name to confirm the deleting operation.
 Please note, you are not able to delete the project until you have an application running.

-In our example, the repo name will be: `jexia-vue-todo`
+In our example, the repository name will be: `jexia-vue-todo`

 ![Delete Application](./step_1.png)